emmampakarinen/todo-app/README.md

 BE_URL_PROD="url" # only for production
 ```

-Before running the local development stack, create an `.env` file.
+Before running the local development stack, create an `.env` file in both /client and /infra as shown above.
-You can use the example template:
+For the infra-folder, you can use the example template found in the folder already:

 ```bash
 cp .env.example .env